What is MACC?

 Are There Internship and Training Opportunities at MACC?

 Some opportunities exist for dedicated and talented individuals interested in the field of conservation.
 Pre-program, mid-program and recent program graduates can inquire about internships and other opportunities.
 Also, individuals that are interested in non-profit management and administration are encouraged to contact us.
 Please direct your correspondence to: Executive Director, MACC, 2400 Third Avenue South, Minneapolis, MN 55404 or firstname.lastname@example.org.
 If you are interested in becoming a professional conservator, you should know that admission to a graduate program requires an undergraduate degree with studies in art history, chemistry, and studio art.
 Each of the graduate programs prescribes specific classes and number of credits in these areas of study.
 In addition, graduate program prerequisites include hundreds of hours working with a trained conservator.
 While the rigorous programs accept very few applicants each year, this is an extremely interesting and rewarding career.
 For requirements and prerequisites for admission please refer to these links to the graduate programs in conservation studies in North America:

 Where is MACC?

 MACC is located within The Minneapolis Institute of Arts at 2400 Third Avenue South.
-For those visitors not carrying artwork, please check-in at the Security Guard Desk at that main entrance.
+For those visitors not carrying artwork, please check-in at the Security Guard Desk at the Target Wing entrance.
 For those carrying artwork, our loading dock is on the West side of the building (2401 Stevens Avenue South) and is marked Loading Dock B. It also has a Security Guard Desk for check-in.
 Wheelchair access is available at both locations.